 - Category-6: kiln ashes excluding the ones composed of heavy metal wastes or toxic plastic products

-We design one of the most modern waste collecting vessels in the world.
-Despite this, we continue to develop and improve MARPOL CAT floating slops reception and treatment vessels.
+We design one of the most modern waste collection vessels in the world.
+Despite this, we go on to develop and improve MARPOL CAT floating slops reception and treatment vessels.

 |MARPOL CAT 20||MARPOL CAT 26||MARPOL CAT 30||MARPOL CAT 40||MARPOL CAT 55|